MatijaBas/rugby-shop/README.md

   -  The shopping cart counter works even for a user who is not logged in.
 This is because all the information about which products the user has added to their cart is stored in their session data.
 This makes it possible for a new user to add things to their cart before being asked to log in or register.
-      This way user can add items to cart without registering, however when user will go to cart and will try to do checkout he/she will be directed to login/register page.
+      This way user can add items to cart without registering, however when user goes to cart and tries to do checkout he/she will be directed to login/register page.

     - When user logs in a cart will remain with items picked as anonymous user.